Anne-Marie Alonzo

 Anne-Marie Alonzo, CM (December 13, 1951 – June 11, 2005) was a Canadian playwright, poet, novelist, critic and publisher.

-Born in Alexandria, Egypt, she immigrated to Quebec when she was twelve.
-In 1966 she was the victim of a car accident which left her quadriplegic and using a wheelchair.
+Born in Alexandria, Egypt, to a father of Palestinian descent and a mother of Syrian and Maltese descent, she immigrated to Quebec in 1963, when she was twelve.
+In 1966, at the age of 15, she was the victim of a car accident which left her quadriplegic and using a wheelchair.

 She received a Bachelor of Arts degree in 1976, a Master of Arts degree in 1978, and a Ph.D. in French studies in 1986 from the Université de Montréal.

 The author of 20 books, her poetry collection, Bleus de mine, received the Prix Émile-Nelligan in 1985 and was nominated for the 1985 Governor General's Awards.
-She co-founded Trois magazine and in 1989 launched the Festival littéraire de Trois.
+She co-founded Trois magazine.
+In 1989, she launched the Festival littéraire de Trois.

 In 1996, she was made a Member of the Order of Canada.